Legislation: Fish, crustaceans and molluscs

 Table 3 Virusesrickettsia in fishcrustaceans and shellfish products, derived from Hazard table Viruses, rickettsia, prions

-Virus, , prionOriginFood productMIDDisease MeasurementsComments
+Virus, ricket, prionOriginFood productMIDDisease MeasurementsComments

-Viral-gastro-enteritis (stomach flu with diarrhoea, stomach ache and vomiting) viruses (adenovirus, astrovirus, calicivirus, coronavirus, Norwalk virus, rotavirus)HumanAll food products direct or through aerosols or vomiting by Human contaminated or faecal polluted water → especially shellfish.A few virus particlesGastroenteritis.
-Incubation time is 12-50 hours; infants and small children are extra sensitive to viruses. hygiene.
+Viral-gastro-enteritis (stomach flu with diarrhoea, stomach ache and vomiting) (adenovirus, astrovirus, calicivirus, coronavirus, Norwalk virus, rotavirus)HumanAll food products direct or through aerosols or vomiting by Human contaminated or faecal polluted water → especially shellfish.A few virus particlesGastroenteritis.
+Incubation time is 12-50 hours; infants and small children are extra sensitive to viruses.Personal hygiene.
 Contaminated persons should prevent the handling of raw materials.
 Heating: several minutes at 85-90 ° C. Sensitive target groups should prevent shellfish consumption.Norwalk virus is the most common among older children and adults.
 However, rotavirus could be fatal for infants and young children.
 In addition, 30% of gastroenteritis is caused by viruses (not necessarily through food!).

 Norwalk-like (Norovirus) viruses (part of the Calici-virus family.Before consumption, shellfish and washed fruits and vegetables are food products without heat treatment.10-100 (very low)Infection caused explosive diarrhoea, nausea, vomiting and fever.
 Children mainly vomit.
 Incubation period: 24-48 hours.
 The duration disease is two days. o Medication is not available and necessary.
 All consumers are prone to infections.
 Groups with decreased immunity (YOPIs) have an increased risk.
 Infected people stay three days after being symptom-free contagious.
 Infected people stay three days after being symptom-free contagious.Do not use water that faeces might contaminate from producing fresh food products.
 O, Heat one and a half minutes at 90 °C to inactivate viruses.
 Improve hygiene of the whole food chain.
 Staff who are probably contaminated should conduct different work, even after the disappearance of the symptoms.
-Inhibit virus outbreaks in places where contaminated shellfish are being cultivated. of microbiological criteria for viruses.NLV viruses are very contagious.
+Inhibit virus outbreaks in places where contaminated shellfish are being cultivated.
+Development of microbiological quality criteria for viruses.NLV viruses are very contagious.
 Toxins are not being formed.
 This type of virus could cause outbreaks in places where humans live in close communities.
 Days can survive when a product is heated insufficiently.
 There is no legislation for the inhibition of viral food infections.
 The virus needs bacteria to reproduce.

 Chemistry: Fish, crustaceans and molluscs